CSStipendRankings/CSStipendRankings/README.md

 ## How to contribute

+**First of all, thank you for your interest in contributing to CSStipendRankings!
+We welcome contributions from everyone.** Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 ### Add stipend for a new institution
 **The fastest way to add or update the data is through [pull requests](https://github.com/CSStipendRankings/CSStipendRankings/pulls).** The stipend data are stored as rows in `stipend-us.csv` in the format of